petered/eagle_eyes_website/_posts/2023-03-14-comparison.md

 </p>

 **Comments**: The demos make it clear that Eagle Eyes definitely finds things that would be difficult to find by eye.
-The tools appears to be easier to get started with than Loc8, but is less customizable, which may matter in situations where you have a specific idea of what you are looking for.
+The tool appears to be easier to get started with than Loc8, but is less customizable, which may matter in situations where you have a specific idea of what you are looking for.
 Some demos show that the system also produces false-positives, which the operator needs to dismiss manually.